Russian and U.S. officials holding talks in Turkey - Kommersant | Law-Order

 Russian and U.S. officials holding talks in Turkey - Kommersant

+Russian and U.S. officials are holding talks in the Turkish capital Ankara, the Russian newspaper Kommersant reported on Monday, citing a source, amid continued high tensions between Moscow and Washington over the war in Ukraine.

-Russian and U.S. officials are holding talks in the Turkish capital Ankara, the Russian newspaper Kommersant reported on Monday, citing a source.
+Russian and U.S. officials are holding talks in the Turkish capital Ankara, the Russian newspaper Kommersant reported on Monday, citing a source, amid continued high tensions between Moscow and Washington over the war in Ukraine.
+A Turkish official declined to comment on whether talks were taking place, while the Kremlin said it could neither confirm nor deny the report.

-Sergei Naryshkin, head of Russia's SVR foreign intelligence agency, is reportedly part of Russia's delegation, Kommersant said.
+Kommersant did not provide details on the purpose of the talks but said the meeting had not been publicly announced beforehand.
+Sergei Naryshkin, head of Russia's SVR foreign intelligence agency, is reportedly part of Russia's delegation, it said.
+The report comes as Ukraine celebrates the recapture of its southern city of Kherson,

+the biggest prize yet won by its forces, after Russian troops withdrew from the area.

+Turkey has often presented itself as an arbiter between Moscow and the West since Russia's invasion of Ukraine.
+It helped broker an agreement between Russia and Ukraine on exporting grain from blockaded Black Sea ports in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)